SPECIAL EDUCATION RECORDS

 - Records may be transferred from early intervention service providers to special education service providers with legitimate educational interests without parental consent.

 - Records may be transferred to an AEA or school “where the student seeks or intends to enroll, or where the student is already enrolled so long as the disclosure is for purposes related to the student’s enrollment or transfer.”

-- At a minimum, a copy of the most recent evaluation and IEP from the special education record for the student should be sent to the new district and/or area education agency when a student transfers.
+- At a minimum, a copy of the most recent evaluation and IEP from the special education record for the student should be provided to the new district and/or area education agency when a student transfers.

 Disclosing in Specific situations

 - If an AEA or school “determines that there is an articulable and significant threat to the health or safety of a student or other individuals, it may disclose information from education records to any person whose knowledge of the information is necessary to protect the health or safety of the student or other individuals.”

 - During child abuse investigations

 - A school district or AEA may provide personally identifiable information (PII) contained in student records to the Department of Health and Human Services (HHS) investigators or law enforcement officers in conjunction with a child abuse investigation without obtaining parental consent.

 - This rule applies to children of all ages and without regard to whether a child is a child with a disability or is nondisabled.
 Disclosure is allowed because the Child Abuse Prevention and Treatment Act (CAPTA) requires that schools provide information to child abuse investigators that FERPA would otherwise protect from disclosure.